ZSolt912/Jupyter-Notebook-Exe/README.md

 # Jupyter-Notebook-Exe
-This is going to include my exercise for sub-unit 7.3
+This is going to include my project for sub-unit 7.3